CruxConnect/crux-docs/_includes/product/response/item.md

 product_images
 : (array) Array of product images for the item.

+product_videos
+: (array) Array of product videos for the item.

 created
 : (string) The Created parameter is the date when the Item was added to our system.